-“You will keep in perfect peace those whose minds are steadfast, because they trust in you”, said the prophet Isaiah, and some jumped to the conclusion that those who do not experience peace do so because they lack a sound mind or faith.
+“You will keep in perfect peace those whose minds are steadfast, because they trust in you,” wrote the prophet Isaiah—and some jumped to the conclusion that those who do not experience peace do so because they lack a sound mind or faith.

 The vocation of pastor doesn’t shield a person from emotional disorders.
 In fact, (American) research shows that God’s servants suffer from depression just like any other member of the general population.
 Pastors are even more exposed to certain stressors the general population isn’t forced to cope with.

-A new study was recently released by AdventHealth University in partnership with Adventist Hospital Altamonte Springs.
+A new study was recently released by AdventHealth University in partnership with the Adventist hospital Altamonte Springs.
 This research gives clerical employees belonging to any Christian denomination the opportunity to participate in a regional study focusing on the emotional state of clergy in the southeastern state of Florida.

 “Conditions of mental and emotional despair are on the rise and touch so many people,” said Martin Shaw, the study’s lead researcher.
 “While clergy is a somewhat understudied group, it is critical that we gain greater insight about their mental and emotional well-being and ways to mitigate issues where present.
 Our ultimate goal is to better understand how best to care for and support our clergy and the communities they serve.”

-The researcher also said that he and his team anticipate results that will reveal pastors/priests as a category in need of health and general well-being related interventions.
+The researcher also said that he and his team anticipate results that will reveal pastors/priests as a category in need of interventions related to health and general well-being.

 Pastors and mental pain

 Another study, conducted by reverend Andrew Irvine at Knox College in Toronto, Canada, surveyed the opinions of several Anglican, Presbyterian, Lutheran, Baptist and Pentecostal clergymen.
-More than 1,250 surveys were sent out to cover 30% of the Canadian clergymen belonging to the above mentioned denominations.
+More than 1,250 surveys were sent out to cover 30% of Canadian clergymen belonging to the above-mentioned denominations.
 The researchers received around 338 answers and the results were far from positive.

 Another study published a few years ago, conducted on 1,726 Methodist pastors from the U.S. state of North Carolina, filled in the image described above: the anxiety rate of pastors reaches 13,5%, out of which 7% of the pastors suffer from depression as well as anxiety — a possible cause of these results being the fact that “pastors have created a lifestyle which is so profoundly connected to their ministry that their emotional state depends on the health of their ministry.”